BritishPandaChick/skillcrush-portfolio-project/README.md

 # Sarah Bartley Web Designer Portfolio
 Portfolio for the Skillcrush Web Designer Blueprint.
-First version of my portfolio website.
+One of the earliest versions of my portfolio website.

 ## Dependencies
 * HTML